wharris/wharris_bin/README.markdown

   - `REPO_SERVER_GIT_PATH` - the path on the server under which your repositories will be created.
 For example _/home/username/git_.

+  The remote name defaults to origin, but you can override that by setting the environment variable `REMOTE_NAME`.

 * `growlexec` - growl the success or failure of a command.

   Runs the command given in the arguments then sends a Growl notification